About Discount Dental Plans

 Discount dental plans (DDPs) help you to lower the cost of dental care.
 They are sometimes known as discount dental cards.
-A DDP lets you make payments by the month or by the year for all the dental work you need.
 The cost of the work is based on a discounted fee schedule.
 Work is provided by dentists who take part in a set group of dentists.

 DDPs are not the same as ordinary dental insurance.
 They appeal most to people who do not have insurance or who have a plan that does not cover certain types of work.
 People who have a DDP pay the lower fees to the dentist, not to the plan.
 The DDP provider is uninvolved in the transaction and makes no reimbursements.